electron/website/docs/latest/api/global-shortcut.md

 * `accelerator` [Accelerator](latest/api/accelerator.md)
 * `callback` Function

-Returns `Boolean` - Whether or not the shortcut was registered successfully.
+Returns `boolean` - Whether or not the shortcut was registered successfully.

 Registers a global shortcut of `accelerator`.
 The `callback` is called when the registered shortcut is pressed by the user.